okta/okta-oidc-js/packages/oidc-middleware/README.md

 ## Getting started

-See [Upgrading](#upgrading) for information on updating to the latest version of the library
+See [Upgrading](#upgrading) for information on updating to the latest version of the library.

 Installing the Okta Node JS OIDC Middlware in your project is simple.